- Delicacy - seaweed has a delicious taste and are therefore ideal for direct consumption as well

 The largest producers of this seaweed are Japan, Korea and China.
 The plant needs unpolluted environment, so it can only be grown in clean coastal waters.
 Cultivation is complicated, because clean water, the right water temperature, good quality planting and correct timing of planting and harvesting is needed.
 The seaweed is harvested in the traditional way, in some areas even manually.
 It is then dried in the sun on sheets of paper or the seaweed is crushed and dried on sieves.

-Store in a sealed packaging in a dry place.
+Store in a sealed packaging.